DaExplorerCode/.BROKEN.-userscriptlogin/README.md

 # [BROKEN BECAUSE OF AN UPDATE] UserScriptLogin About & Manual
 ---</br>
-<b>Now the userscriptlogin script has broken because of an code rules update :moyai: (and also yesterday I can still use the script with the exact same codes that shared into this github web)[The userscript File](http://github.com/DaExplorerCode/.BROKEN.-userscriptlogin/blob/main/userscriptlogin.js) </br>
+<b>Now the userscriptlogin script has broken because of a browser update :moyai: (and also yesterday I can still use the script with the exact same codes that shared into this github web[The userscript File](http://github.com/DaExplorerCode/.BROKEN.-userscriptlogin/blob/main/userscriptlogin.js)) </br>

-So.. we need to wait until the new code rules has come :moyai:</b> </br>
+So.. we need to wait until the new browser update has come :moyai:</b> </br>
 ---</br></br></br></br></br>
 Make simple 2FA (Two Factor Authentication) using this userscript </br>
 How to use this userscript?